lisatitshall/UK-seafood/README.md

 - Import csv files into Power BI.
 - Use Power Query Editor to explore and transform data.
 See [detailed steps](#data-transformation).
 - Check the relationships in the Model view.
+- Initial exploratory data analysis to understand the data and identify points to investigate.

 ### Things to Investigate
 - Look at totals of all fields